BUILDS-/builds-workshops/command_line/README.md

 	$ cd ..
 	$ pwd
-	/home/username/command_line/me
+	/home/username/builds-workshops/command_line/me

 We've moved one directory up!
+This is the same command we used before: we were essentially navigating into the universal "up" directory that is a part of all UNIX directories.

 Now let's address the elephant in the room, `.betyoudidntseethisfile.txt`.
 Let's cat it out.

 	$ cd projects
 	$ cat .betyoudidntseethisfile.txt